Flying Into Tenerife South Airport? Everything You Need to Know

 • If you come from another EU country, you may have Spain included in your roaming bundle.
 If not;

-How to Get From Tenerife South Airport to Your Hotel
+How to get from Tenerife South Airport to your hotel

 Once you’ve landed and collected your bags, the next question is: how do I actually get to my hotel?
 Tenerife South Airport (TFS) has several options depending on your budget, group size, and comfort level.

-1. Taxis & Ride-Sharing
+1. Taxis & ride-sharing

 • Typical fares to popular resorts:

-• Los Cristianos → ~ €40
+• Los Cristianos → €40

-• Playa de las Américas → ~ €50
+• Playa de las Américas → €50

-• Costa Adeje → ~ €30
+• Costa Adeje → €30

 • Many hotels and tour operators offer pre-booked shuttle services.
 Sometimes it is an additional fee, but make sure to double-check.
+Often, these fees are higher than using Welcome Pickups.

-3. Public Buses (Guaguas)
+3. Public buses (Guaguas)

 • Lines 111, 343, 450, etc., connect the airport to major tourist areas.